 These guidelines have been instituted to help foster an environment of camraderie amongst peers.
 The creation of a unified team is much more likely to happen when levels are consistent and players are committed to the group.

-If you have an interest in joining a summer USTA team, then please contact Cheryl at email@example.com.
+If you have an interest in joining a summer USTA team, then please contact Susan at firstname.lastname@example.org.